-After further analysis and consultation with the City Attorney, it was discovered that special documentary transfer tax rates can only be imposed by voters in charter cities.
+As previously reported to the Council, after further analysis and consultation with the City Attorney, it was discovered that special documentary transfer tax rates can only be imposed by voters in charter cities.
 Malibu is a general law city and as such Malibu voters do not have the authority to impose an additional documentary transfer tax over and above the rate that Los Angeles County currently imposes.
 All the cities in Los Angeles County that have special documentary transfer taxes in place (Santa Monica, Culver City, Redondo Beach, Pomona and Los Angeles) are charter cities.